 The Social Housing (Regulation) bill was laid before Parliament on 8 June 2022, and received royal assent, becoming law, on 20 July 2023.
 Its purpose is to deliver the proposals set out in the Social Housing White Paper, the charter for social housing tenants, by introducing measures to give tenants greater powers, improve access to redress and strengthen the Regulator of Social Housing’s (the Regulator) powers.

 This new law brings forward the following ground-breaking changes:

 The mandating of qualification requirements for social housing managers brings social housing closely into line with other sectors providing front line services, including social work, teaching, and health and care services.
 Any landlord who fails to meet the requirements of the new standards could be fined by the Regulator.

-The Regulator has published a consultation seeking input on a set of consumer standards, likely to apply from April 2024.
-These include:
+Over the summer, the Regulator published a consultation seeking input on a set of consumer standards, likely to apply from April 2024.
+This included:

 The consultation closed on 17 October 2023.
 The Regulator will now consider the responses they received and then set out their decision on the final form of the consumer standards and Code of Practice.
 It is expected they will replace the existing consumer standards with the final revised standards from April 2024.

 The Social Housing (Regulation) Act 2023 placed the Housing Ombudsman's Complaints Handling Code onto a statutory footing and monitor compliance.

 In a consultation, running from 28 September to 23 November 2023, the Obudsman are seeking views about: